-Crisis services volunteers, or “liners”, are the heart of National Runaway Safeline (NRS).
+Crisis line volunteers are the heart of National Runaway Safeline (NRS).
 We count on our volunteers to be there for youth and families in crisis 24 hours a day, 365 days a year.

 The National Runaway Safeline’s crisis line volunteers connect with runaway, homeless and at-risk youth and their families at their most vulnerable moments.
 It is with the support of our committed, trained volunteers that we are able to provide our critical, free services 24 hours a day, 365 days a year.

-NRS liners are available 24/7/365, utilizing state-of-the-art communication technology to offer a safe, non-judgmental space for youth to talk about the issues they face every day such as abuse, neglect, family conflict, mental health, bullying, and more.
+NRS crisis line volunteers offer a safe, non-judgmental space for youth to discuss the issues they face, such as abuse, neglect, family conflicts, bullying and more.

-So, when a 14-year-old boy calls our toll-free number seeking shelter from the cold, a trained volunteer listens and provides confidential, non-judgmental support, and together they devise a plan to ensure the teen’s safety and well-being.
+When a 14-year-old boy calls our toll-free number seeking shelter from the cold, a volunteer listens and together they devise a plan to ensure the teen’s safety and well-being.

-Or when a 17-year-old girl sends a chat message explaining she is far from home and wants to be reconnected with family, but is penniless, our liners help by assessing the situation, contacting her parent or guardian, and possibly sending her home through the Home Free program offered in partnership with Greyhound Lines.
+And when a 17-year-old girl sends a chat message explaining she is far from home and wants to be reconnected with family, but is penniless, a volunteer helps by assessing the situation, contacting her parent or guardian and possibly sending her home through the Home Free program offered in partnership with Greyhound.

 Commit to a regular shift for a minimum of 2 hours a week for at least 6 months;